adriano-551/weather-api/README.md

 ## Overview ##

-This is an API built using Flask and Redis to receive requests for weather data with a city code.
-The API caches weather data responses from openweathermap and returns the response as JSON.
+This is an API built using Flask and Redis to receive requests for weather data for a city and country.
+The API caches weather data responses from openweathermap and returns the weather data response as JSON.

 Based on a project suggestion from the following source: https://roadmap.sh/projects/weather-api-wrapper-service